core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 CoAP enables a client to request a forward-proxy to process a CoAP request on its behalf, as described in {{Sections 5.7.2 and 8.2.2 of RFC7252}}.

-When intending to reach a CoAP group a the proxy, the client sends a unicast CoAP group request to the proxy.
+When intending to reach a CoAP group through a proxy, the client sends a unicast CoAP group request to the proxy.
 This request specifies the group URI where the request has to be forwarded to, either as a string in the Proxy-URI Option, or through the Proxy-Scheme Option with the group URI constructed from the usual Uri-* Options.
 Then, the forward-proxy resolves the group URI to a destination CoAP group, i.e., it sends (e.g., multicasts) the CoAP group request to the group URI, receives the responses and forwards all the individual (unicast) responses back to the client.

 However, there are certain issues and limitations with this approach: